Collectors

 - Once you have created the new Collector, you will need to add any Integrations which you were previously using and which you had to previously manually add to the old Collector.

-2 - Samurai Cloud Native Collector
+2 - Samurai Cloud Collector

-Create Cloud Native Collector
+Create Cloud Collector

 Select Create Collector